marcelogui/2048/README.md

 Some of the stuff that I still need to code are

-* Creation of new tiles only when a move is successfully made
+* Creation of new tiles only when a move is successfully made :heavy_check_mark:
-* Create a score
+* Create a score :heavy_check_mark:
-* Create buttons to start the game
+* Create buttons to start the game :heavy_check_mark:
-* Create a game-over overlay
+* Create a game-over overlay :heavy_check_mark:
 * Create a winning overlay
+* Save best score to local storage
+* Save game state